ElementsProject/lightning/doc/lightning-checkmessage.7.md

 As a special case, if *pubkey* is not specified, we will try every known node key (as per *listnodes*), and verification succeeds if it matches for any one of them.
 Note: this is implemented far more efficiently than trying each one, so performance is not a concern.

-On failure, an error is returned and core lightning exit with the following error code:

-- -32602: Parameter missed or malformed;
-- 1301: *pubkey* not found in the graph.

 RETURN VALUE
 ------------